-A trip to Israel in October 2002, at the height of the Second Intifada (Palestinian Uprising), helped me connect what I had learned about Holocaust survivors to what was happening now in Israel, Palestine, and the Middle East.
+A trip to Israel in October 2002, at the height of the Second Intifada (Palestinian Uprising), helped me connect what I had learned about Holocaust survivors to the trauma being played out in Israel, Palestine, and the Middle East.
 As I talked to family, friends, and new acquaintances and listened to government officials, tour guides, doctors, therapists, and terror survivors, once again I observed the strength of the human spirit to cope with tragedy and uncertainty.
 In addition, a new question began to take shape: How can we move beyond the trauma of such an event?
 To answer these questions, I knew that I had to listen more and understand the stories of these survivors of terror, as well as the stories of the survivors of the Holocaust.

 In 2011, my journey brought me back full circle when I volunteered to interview Holocaust survivors and document their oral histories for the archives of the Holocaust Memorial Center Zekelman Family Campus in Farmington Hills, Michigan.
 Their stories can be found by clicking on the individual oral history links here.
-In addition, I am exploring what we know about trauma, transmission, and aging in Holocaust survivors and descendants and what we can learn from their stories and their sources of strength to cope with the tragedy and uncertainty and to survive the long-term impacts of extreme prolonged trauma.
+In addition, I have explored and written about what we know about trauma, transmission, and aging in Holocaust survivors and descendants and what we can learn from their stories and their sources of strength to cope with the tragedy and uncertainty and to survive the long-term impacts of extreme prolonged trauma.
 I also have supported several survivors in authoring and publishing their own memoirs. more...

-Never Erased in My Mind: My Life as a Child Survivor of the Minsk Ghetto, the Forest, and the Gulag, Esfir (Esther) Kaplan Lupyan (Translated by Miriam “Marina” Lupyan, Edited by Zieva Dauber Konvisser), iUniverse (2019)
+Never Erased in My Mind: My Life as a Child Survivor of the Minsk Ghetto, the Forest, and the Gulag, Esfir (Esther) Kaplan Lupyan (Translated by Miriam “Marina” Lupyan, Edited by Zieva Dauber Konvisser, 2019)

 In 2003, when I was working on my research with survivors of terrorism in Israel, I was introduced